Coeur-Noir/Dynamic-Wallpapers/README.md

 # Dynamic-Wallpapers
 Resources and how-to intended for my memory, mostly.\
-Animated backgrounds for Gnome desktop environment in my « pro » machines.\
+Animated ( well… rather slow transitionning ) backgrounds for Gnome desktop environment in my « pro » machines.\
 I only show here personal, non branded material, free for any usage.\
 Tested on Ubuntu 22.04.
 ## Roles of files and folders